thao786/sodahead/README.md

 It is assumed that variable name does not contain ^(){}[]@\~`',."<>.
 If it does, put it in braces %{variable}.

-Sodahead use the symbol % to signify the start of a code block.
-If you dont intend to write Clojure, add some space after it.
+**Sodahead requires all the import to be done in the first block.** If you don't need to import anything, leave it blank %{}.

 <h3>Include file</h3>
 First of all Sodahead looks for all %include blocks and recursively replaces them with concatenated file contents.